 Unfortunately, many immigrants who end up with convictions for deportable or inadmissible crimes (and end up seeking post-conviction relief as a result) took the advice of incompetent lawyers.

 Criminal defense lawyers who do not understand immigration law may advise clients to plead guilty or "no contest" to crimes without fully understanding how the plea can threaten their immigration status.
 Had the immigrants known the whole story, they never would have accepted the deal.

 But the Sixth Amendment to the United States Constitution, which is part of the Bill of Rights, provides all defendants criminal with the right to a fair trial.15 If a non-citizen defendant's lawyer does a bad enough job, the defendant can argue that this right was violated by "ineffective assistance of counsel."16

 In the next sections of this article, we discuss procedural tools that a non-citizen facing deportation or inadmissibility and his/her attorney can use to overturn a prior conviction.
 With all of these tools, ineffective assistance of counsel is a common reason for judges to grant post-conviction relief.

 A specific kind of motion for post-conviction relief based on ineffective assistance of counsel is the so-called "Padilla motion."
-(These are named after aU.S.
-Supreme Court case that established the legal basis for them. xvii)
+(These are named after a US Supreme Court case that established the legal basis for them.17)

 You are a non-citizen who pled guilty to a deportable or inadmissible crime;

 Jose is caught with a large amount of marijuana in his tractor-trailer.
 His lawyer advises him to plead guilty to transportation of a controlled substance.
-His lawyer tells him he doesn't need to worry about any immigration consequences of a conviction because he has been in the country so long.
+His lawyer tells him he does not need to worry about any immigration consequences of a conviction because he has been in the country so long.
 So Jose pleads guilty.